Xilinx/mlir-aie/tutorials/tutorial-2/tutorial-2c/README.md

 ## <ins>Tutorial 2c Lab</ins>
 1. Run `make` again in this directory.

 You will have noticed from [tutorial-2a](../tutorial-2a) that `aiecc.py` generates a number of output files including the `core_1_4.elf` and `tutorial-2c.exe`.
 These files will be used now to run our design on hardware.
-In the `mlir-aie` repo, we have information on building a custom platform for the `vck190` that configures all the NOC connections to enable all shim DMAs to communicate to DDR memroy.
+In the `mlir-aie` repo, we have information on building a custom platform for the `vck190` that configures all the NOC connections to enable all shim DMAs to communicate to DDR memory.
 Once your board is up and running, we can run our tutorial designs by copying our .elf and .exe files to the board.
 You can copy those files directly to the SD card or if the board is connected to your shared network, you can copy your files over with:
 ```
 scp *elf xilinx@<board ip addr>:/home/xilinx/.
 scp *exe xilinx@<board ip addr>:/home/xilinx/.